 – Miles of beautiful coastline Tortuga Island and all of its marine life

-Jaco Beach –Jaco Beach, Costa Rica is 3 Kilometers of sandy beach, this popular spot is great for both novice and connoisseur surfers.
-Its year-round beach breaks and accessibility to other nearby surf spots makes it a great home base.
-With some serious riptides, lifeguards man the towers during high season, even so, take caution when swimming.
+Jaco Beach, Costa Rica is 3 Kilometers of sandy beach, this popular spot is great for both novice and connoisseur surfers.
+Its year-round beach breaks and accessibility to other nearby surf spots make it a great home base.
+With some serious riptides, lifeguards man the towers during high season, even so, take caution when swimming in Jaco Beach.

-Playa Hermosa – Beautiful beach is the exact definition of Playa Hermosa, and it holds true.
-With wide grey sanded beaches and white surf, Playa Hermosa is not only known for its tranquility but also for being the biggest beach break (after Dominical) on the country’s Pacific Coast.
-The ten kilometer beach is part of Playa Hermosa Wildlife Refuge.
+Beautiful beach is the exact definition of Playa Hermosa, and it holds true.
+With wide gray sanded beaches and white surf, Playa Hermosa is not only known for its tranquility, but also for being the biggest beach break (after Dominical) on the country’s Pacific Coast.
+The ten-kilometer beach is part of Playa Hermosa Wildlife Refuge.
 Experienced surfers from all around the globe gravitate to this place, still preserved from overdevelopment, to experience the incredible surf and see international surf contests.
 Beware, the riptide is strong and makes it hard to swim.
 This isn’t a place for little kids to play in the surf, even big kids need to be extra careful.

-Playa Herradura – Playa Herradura is home to the only Marina (Los Suenos Marina) in Costa Rica (others are in development).
-Herradura means horse-shoe and that’s exactly what is so special about this beach.
-Due to its shape the waters are calm and swimming friendly.
-The beach is dotted with excellent seafood restaurants and you can get a full service sport fishing charter boat for big game fish: billfish, marlin, mahi mahi and tuna.
-Also book a snorkeling and dive trips that leave from here to nearby reefs and islands.
+Playa Herradura is home to the only Marina (Los Suenos Marina) in Costa Rica (others are in development).
+Herradura means horse-shoe, and that’s exactly what is so special about this beach.
+Due to its shape, the waters are calm and swimming friendly.
+The beach is dotted with excellent seafood restaurants, and you can get a full-service sportfishing charter boat for big game fish: billfish, marlin, mahi-mahi, and tuna.
+Also, book snorkeling and dive trips that leave from here to nearby reefs and islands.

-Playas Esterillos – Not even half an hour north of Jaco you’ll find Playas Esterillos.
+Not even half an hour north of Jaco you’ll find Playas Esterillos.
 These three peaceful, palm-fringed beaches: Esterillos Este, Centro and Oeste, have long stretches of coastline and pretty good waves for long rides.
-The strongest beach breaks of the 3 are: Esterillos Centro and Este.
+The strongest beach breaks of the 3 are Esterillos Centro and Este.
 They can ALMOST compare to Playa Hermosa.
 Swimmers can have their fun too, the northern end of Esterillos Oeste, is a calm tidal pool offering shelter from the area’s dangerous riptides.

-The Tarcoles River – Do not miss this attraction!
-Rarely are you able to see firsthand one of the world’s largest population of American crocodiles (over 2000!).
+Do not miss this attraction!
+Rarely you are able to see firsthand one of the world’s largest population of American crocodiles (over 2000!).
 This croc can grow as large as 12 feet from nose to tail.
 Make a pit stop at Tarcoles Bridge and check this creature out in the flesh when traveling from San Jose or Puntarenas.
-Another great way to see them is on boat tours of the river which is also known for its rich avifauna, with over 120 birds living in its mangrove estuaries.
+Another great way to see them is on boat tours of the river, which is also known for its rich avifauna, with over 120 birds living in its mangrove estuaries.